applied-systems-biology/jipipe-website/content/documentation/create-json-extensions/_index.md

 </div>
 <div class="notices info">
   <p>
     Each parameter can only be referenced once.
 You will get a warning if you have duplicate references.
-If you ignore the warning, ACAQ will just skip them when creating the parameter UI.
+If you ignore the warning, JIPipe will just skip them when creating the parameter UI.
   </p>
 </div>
 <div class="notices info">